Supersamu/mazelib/docs/MAZE_SOLVE_ALGOS.md

     1. If you bump into a wall, you have to go around.
     2. Send out backtracking robots in the 1 or 2 open directions.
     3. If the robot can find your new point, continue on.
-    4 .If the robot intersects your line at a point that is further down stream, pick up the path there.
+    4. If the robot intersects your line at a point that is further down stream, pick up the path there.
 3. repeat step 2 until you are at the end.
     1. If both robots return to their original location and direction, the maze is unsolvable.